robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0608/README.md

 ## Overview

-Clock driven.
+This sketch is clock-driven and generates four random drum triggers.

-Basically..its the lower 4 bits of an LFSR
+At its core, it uses the lower 4 bits of a Linear Feedback Shift Register (LFSR) to produce the randomness.

 ## Pinout